oopsmonk/documentation/client-libraries/1.0/getting-started/c-quickstart.md

     iota_deps()
     ```

+Now you're ready to write your own code to connect to a node.

+## Step 3.
+Connect to a node

+In this step, you write the code that will connect to a node and call its `getNodeInfo` endpoint.

-2. Create an `iota_client_service` directory in which to store configuration files and the networking code
+1. Create an `examples` directory in which to store your application code

     ```bash
-    sudo mkdir iota_client_service
+    sudo mkdir examples
-    cd iota_client_service
+    cd examples
     ```

+    Now your directory structure should look like the following:

+    ```bash
+    |-- WORKSPACE
+    |-- examples
+    ```

-3. In the `iota_client_service` directory, create a `config.h` file and add the following:
+2. In the `examples` directory, create a `config.h` file with your global configuration settings for your application

     ```cpp
-    // The IOTA node to connect to and its port
+    // The IOTA node to connect to and its API port
+    // This node is a Devnet node
     #define CONFIG_IRI_NODE_URI "nodes.devnet.iota.org"
     #define CONFIG_IRI_NODE_PORT 443

-    // Whether your server has HTTPS enabled
+    // Whether your node has HTTPS enabled
     #define CONFIG_ENABLE_HTTPS

-    // If your server has HTTPS enabled, this constant defines your certificate
+    // If your node has HTTPS enabled, this constant defines your certificate
     #define TLS_CERTIFICATE_PEM \
             "-----BEGIN CERTIFICATE-----\r\n" \
             "MIIDQTCCAimgAwIBAgITBmyfz5m/jAo54vB4ikPmljZbyjANBgkqhkiG9w0BAQsF\r\n" \